Dr. Jekyll and Mr. Hyde (1931 film): Plot

-Dr. Henry Jekyll (Fredric March), a kind English doctor in Victorian London, is certain that within each man lurks impulses for both good and evil.
-He is desperately in love with his fiancée Muriel Carew (Rose Hobart) and wants to marry her immediately.
-But her father, Brigadier General Sir Danvers Carew (Halliwell Hobbes), orders them to wait.
-One night, while walking home with his colleague, Dr. John Lanyon (Holmes Herbert), Jekyll spots a bar singer, Ivy Pierson (Miriam Hopkins), being attacked by a man outside her boarding house.
+Dr. Henry Jekyll, a kind English doctor in Victorian London, is certain that within each man lurks impulses for both good and evil.
+He is desperately in love with his fiancée Muriel Carew and wants to marry her immediately.
+But her father, Brigadier General Sir Danvers Carew, orders them to wait.
+One night, while walking home with his colleague, Dr. John Lanyon, Jekyll spots a bar singer, Ivy Pierson, being attacked by a man outside her boarding house.
 Jekyll drives the man away and carries Ivy up to her room to attend to her.
 Ivy tries to seduce Jekyll but, though he is tempted, he leaves with Lanyon.

 When Sir Danvers takes Muriel to Bath, Jekyll begins to experiment with drugs that he believes will unleash his evil side.
 After imbibing a concoction of these drugs, he transforms into Edward Hyde—an impulsive, sadistic, violent, amoral man who indulges his every desire.
 Hyde finds Ivy in the music hall where she works.
 He offers to financially support her in return for her company.
 They stay at her boarding house where Hyde rapes and psychologically manipulates her.
 When Hyde reads in the paper that Sir Danvers and Muriel are planning to return to London, Hyde leaves Ivy but threatens her that he'll return when she least expects it.

 Overcome with guilt, Jekyll sends £50 to Ivy.
 On the advice of her landlady, Ivy goes to see Dr. Jekyll and recognizes him as the man who saved her from abuse that night.
 She tearfully tells him about her situation with Hyde, and Jekyll reassures her that she will never see Hyde again.
 But the next night, while walking to a party at Muriel's where the wedding date is to be announced, Jekyll again changes into Hyde upon seeing a cat stalk and kill a bird.
 Rather than attend the party, Hyde goes to Ivy's room and murders her.

 Hyde returns to Jekyll's house but is refused admission by the butler.
 Desperate, Hyde writes a letter to Lanyon instructing him to take certain chemicals from Jekyll's laboratory and take them home.
 When Hyde arrives, Lanyon pulls a gun on him and demands that Hyde take him to Jekyll.
 With no other choice, Hyde drinks the formula and changes back into Jekyll before a shocked Lanyon.

 Aware that he cannot control the transformations, Jekyll goes to the Carew home and breaks off the engagement.
 After he leaves, he stands on the terrace and watches Muriel cry.
 This triggers another transformation and, as Hyde, he enters the house and assaults Muriel.
-Sir Danvers tries to stop him, but Hyde beats him to death with Jekyll's walking stick then flees back to Jekyll's laboratory where he takes the formula again and reverts to Jekyll.
+Sir Danvers tries to stop him, but Hyde beats him to death with Jekyll's walking stick and flees back to Jekyll's laboratory, where he takes the formula again and reverts to Jekyll.